Fasting Blood Sugar Normal Range

 These tests provide a panoramic view of your blood sugar level for some time in the past and help identify any potential issues early.

-1. What is a fasting sugar normal range and why?
+What is the difference between fasting blood sugar and HbA1c?

 You can monitor the fasting sugar by using the use of a fasting sugar test or the continuous glucose monitor.
 To perform a fasting sugar test: